northstowekarate/northstowekarate.github.io/kata/heian/index.md

 ---
 layout: base.njk
-title: Kihon and Heian Kata
+title: Shotokan Kata | Kihon and Heian 1-5
 description: Kihon kata (taikyoku shodan) is the first shotokan kata.
 The next 5 kata are heian from shodan to godan.
 date: "git Last Modified"
 priority: 0.4